HM Prison Liverpool: History

 On 4 February 1939 the IRA attempted, but failed, to break a wall of the prison during the S-Plan bombing campaign in Britain that year.

 During the Liverpool Blitz of World War II, on 18 September 1940, German high explosive bombs falling on a wing of the prison partially demolished it, killing 22 inmates.
 The body of one was not found until 11 years later when rubble was finally cleared.

 The prison was the site of 62 judicial executions, from 1887 to 1964.
 The last execution at the prison was that of Peter Anthony Allen.
 He and his accomplice Gwynne Owen Evans were convicted for the murder of John Alan West in April 1964.
 They were simultaneously hanged on 13 August 1964; Allen was hanged at Walton Gaol, and Evans at Strangeways in Manchester.
-Their executions were the last to be carried out in the United Kingdom before the abolition of capital punishment the following year.
+Capital punishment for murder was abolished fifteen months later.

 In May 2003 an inspection report from His Majesty's Chief Inspector of Prisons severely criticised Liverpool Prison for its overcrowding and poor industrial relations which had led to an unacceptable regime.
 The inspection found that parts of the jail were generally unclean, had cockroach infestations and broken windows.
 Inmates were able to shower and change their clothes just once a week at the prison.

-A further inspection report in February 2010, stated that drugs, bullying and violence were still prevalent at Liverpool Prison, despite the jail improving in other areas.
+A further inspection report in February 2010, stated that drugs, bullying and violence were still prevalent at Liverpool Prison, despite the prison improving in other areas.
 Days later, it emerged that the Prison Service had refunded nearly £10,000 to inmates at HMP Liverpool, who were being overcharged for watching television in their cells.
 The prison was charging £1 per prisoner per week instead of per cell, meaning that inmates who were sharing a cell were paying more than they needed to.

 In January 2015, three prison officers were hospitalised after being attacked by prisoners.